khuuga/FYP2020/README.md

 This model can be adjusted for fine-tuning, please refer to the set of finetuning training python code. trainft.py, trainft_instance.py and trainft_fusion.py

+## Resizing the output images to full size
+To resize to original size, run test.py.
+Only applicable to images in results and example folders.
+If the images are not .png, reflect these changes in the test.py file.

 ## Acknowledgments
 This project heavily utilises the code from https://github.com/ericsujw/InstColorization